ashsass/role-playing-game/Markdown files/challenges.md

     - Fill the new array with zeros as its initial state
     - Map over the new array directly (no need to declare a new variable) and return a random number from 1-6 in each element.
     -  Delete all unnecessary code.
+PART ONE COMPLETE

+## Part Two:
+1. Create a new constructor function called Character which takes our data as a paramenter.
+    - Set up "this" for each of the 5 properties in our objects (eg: this.health = data.health).
+2. Create a method called getCharacterHtml that performs the same tasks as our current renderCharacter function.
+    - Create two new instances of Character.
+One for a hero, called "wizard", and one for a monster, called "orc".
+Render both of them on the page.
+    - Delete both the old renderCharacter function and the two lines of code at the bottom of the page which invoke that function.
+3. Use Object.assign to refactor the Constructor code
+4. Move getDiceHtml to the constructor as a method
+    - Instead of setting the innerHTML from right here in the contructor,make it so that we just return that literal string of HTML
+    - This will break the app.
+Don't worry!
+    - Now fix the issue
+    - Create a render() function to consolidate calling document.innerHTML
+5. Create a new const called characterData and set it equals to an object which holds both our hero and monster objects
+    - Think about how we access the data from our new object when we set up new characters down at the very bottom of the app.
+    - See if you can work out what needs to change there to keep the app working.
+6. Add separate files to split up all of the code.